 The 2011 model auto show season is nigh and I must prepare myself for the onslaught of germs and filth brought forth by the teeming masses I encounter daily.

 I truly have no idea how I have not yet contracted hepatitis, leprosy, flesh eating disease, TB, ebola, Coxsackie virus and diptheria.
-(Notice I said and, not or, because I am flabbergasted that no one has come down with all of them at once at the New York show - particularly with all the barefoot freaks and whatnot.)
+(Notice I said and, not or, because I am flabbergasted that no one has come down with all of them at once at the New York show - particularly with all the

 At the height of the season I could be in six airports and two hotels in a week's time.
 That's a lot of exposure to utter grodiness.
 That's a lot of unwashed hands, coughs and sneezes into my hair and doorknob touching.
 Plus a new enemy has been thrown into the mix this year: bed bugs.